Veteran cameraman and Ukrainian journalist killed near Kyiv while reporting for Fox News - KESQ

 Scott described Zakrzewski’s talents as vast and said that “there wasn’t a role that he didn’t jump in to help with in the field – from photographer to engineer to editor to producer.
 She said that he “did it all under immense pressure with tremendous skill.”

-Zakrzewski was a veteran photojournalist who had “covered nearly every international story for Fox News from Iraq to Afghanistan to Syria,” Scott said.
+Zakrzewski, an Irish citizen, was a veteran photojournalist who had reported extensively from dangerous conflict zones for the Fox News.
 He had been reporting from Ukraine since February.

+Scott said that Kuvshynova had been helping the network’s crews “navigate Kyiv and the surrounding area while gathering information and speaking to sources.”

+“She was incredibly talented and spent weeks working directly with our entire team there, operating around the clock to make sure the world knew what was happening in her country,” Scott said.

-Anchor Bill Hemmer, who broke the tragic news on the channel’s air, described Zakrzewski as “an absolute legend” at the network.
+Fox News anchor Bill Hemmer, who broke the news of Zakrzewski’s death on the channel’s air, described the photojournalist as “an absolute legend” at the network.

-Anchor John Roberts said he had worked with Zakrzewski “many times around the world” and described him as “an absolute treasure.”
+And foreign correspondent Trey Yingst, who has been reporting from Ukraine, remembered both Zakrzewski and Kuvshynova on Twitter.

 Zakrzewski’s counterparts at other networks also remembered him.